alexbfree/thesis/src/additional.md

 ![Figure ARI4.1: Extract of Sample Scenario Storyboarding Exercise walkthrough](./src/figs/figARI4.1-storyboarding-cards.png){#figure-ari4.1}

-Based on the accumulated knowledge of Early Help processes amongst myself and SILVER colleagues, enhanced for this purpose through consultation with a former social worker, I developed a total of 43 different cards to represent the suite of possible actions that would be interesting to track.
+Based on the accumulated knowledge of Early Help processes amongst myself and SILVER project colleagues, enhanced for this purpose through consultation with a former social worker, I developed a total of 43 different cards to represent the suite of possible actions that would be interesting to track.
 These are grouped into eight different types of card:

   - **Conversation Cards** – representing actions relating to exchanges of information in a conversation as well as discussions, decisions, and questions;
   - **Consent Cards** – representing actions relating to acquiring, revoking or changing family consent to data sharing or storage;